 Being the techie that he is, a quick website and a couple of VPN servers later, we earned our very first customer and the momentum started building from there.
 Today, My Private Network has servers in over 44 countries with thousands of happy users, including our very first customer — who is still with us to this day!

 We know it’s not easy being away from home… which is why My Private Network strides to provide the industry’s most friendliest support team — we’re always just a click away.

 Location, location, location!

 VPNs provide a crucial level of security that can protect you from the ubiquitous surveillance that is ingrained in the internet of today.
 Every site, every service provider and everyone in between is capturing the meta data from your connections, this might seem inconsequential, but do you really want your ISP or some faceless government body know which websites you visit, when and how often?

 If you live in the U.K then you should already be familiar with the 2016 Investigatory Powers Act A.K.A. the Snoopers Charter which basically forces all internet service providers in the U.K to store everyone’s web history for at least 12 months and crucially permit 48 separate official agencies access to that data.

 Sounds bad?
 Wait till you hear about the 14 Eyes and their omnipotent web of routine surveillance that spans the globe.

 This is why My Private Network took the decision to be headquartered in Hong Kong.
-It does not have any mandatory data retention laws and is neither affiliated with nor a wilful participant to any government surveillance.
+It does not have any mandatory data retention laws and is neither affiliated with nor a willful participant to any government surveillance.
 In most countries such as the U.K, U.S, Canada, and many others — governments usually impose strict data retention laws which require companies to hold their user’s information for a fixed period of time.
 Find out more on how we protect your privacy here.

 Standing on the shoulders of giants